snowplow-devops/terraform-google-collector-pubsub-ce/README.md

 # terraform-google-collector-pubsub-ce

 A Terraform module which deploys the Snowplow Stream Collector on CE.
-If you want to use a custom AMI for this deployment you will need to ensure it is based on top of Ubuntu 20.04.
+If you want to use a custom image for this deployment you will need to ensure it is based on top of Ubuntu 20.04.

 ## Telemetry